lassilias/Churn-Prediction/Deployment_api/README.md

 credentials.csv contains credentials to authenticate in api.

-start.sh is a script that create an create and activate an environment, install requirements python packages and run api.
+start.sh is a script that create and activate an environment, install requirements python packages and run api.